Screen tearing: Judder

 Vertical synchronization can also cause artifacts in video and movie presentations since they are generally recorded at frame rates significantly lower than the typical monitor frame rates (24–30 frame/s).
 When such a movie is played on a monitor set for a typical 60 Hz refresh rate, the video player misses the monitor's deadline fairly frequently, and the interceding frames are displayed slightly faster than intended, resulting in an effect similar to judder.
 (See Telecine: Frame rate differences.)

 Input lag

 Video games, which use a wide variety of rendering engines, tend to benefit visually from vertical synchronization since a rendering engine is normally expected to build each frame in real-time, based on whatever the engine's variables specify at the moment a frame is requested.
 However, because vertical synchronization causes input lag, it interferes with the interactive nature of games, and particularly interferes with games that require precise timing or fast reaction times.

 Benchmarking

 Lastly, benchmarking a video card or rendering engine generally implies that the hardware and software render the display as fast as possible, without regard to monitor capabilities or resultant video tearing.
 Otherwise, the monitor and video card throttle the benchmarking program, causing invalid results.

+Variable refresh rate (VRR)

+Variable refresh rate technologies, like AMD's FreeSync and Nvidia's G-Sync, adapt the display's refresh rate to the frame rate the GPU is rendering at.
+Such technologies require specific support from both the video adapter and the display.